-We have audited the financial statements of Lancaster City Council for the year ended 31 March 2012 on pages 11 to 76.
-The financial statements have been prepared under applicable law and the accounting policies set out in the Statement of Accounting Policies.
+We have audited the financial statements of Lancaster City Council for the year ended 31 March 2013 on pages 10 to 78.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2012/13.